What is a lifetime ISA?

 What is the lifetime ISA allowance?

-The maximum annual subscription into a LISA is £4,000 and this will count towards your overall annual ISA allowance, which currently sits at £20,000.
+The maximum annual subscription into a LISA is £4,000 and this will count towards your overall annual ISA allowance, which currently sits at £20,000 for the 2023 Tax Year.

 So, if you paid £4,000 into your LISA, you would still be able to make an investment of up to £16,000 into the other types of ISA available to you.
 You are allowed to open multiple LISAs with different providers during your lifetime but you are only allowed to contribute to a single LISA in any tax year.